roone858/School-Managment-System/Frontend/README.md

 This school management system includes the following features:

 - User authentication and authorization
-- CRUD functionality for students, courses, and grades
+- CRUD functionality for students, subjects, and grades
-- Reports and analytics for student and course performance
+- Reports and analytics for student and subject performance
 - Dashboard with key performance indicators and metrics
 - Integration with external APIs for weather and news information
 - Mobile-responsive design for use on tablets and smartphones